-Housing affordability remains a challenge worldwide due to growing privatization of property, increased land speculation and the global financial crisis, among other reasons, that stretched land and housing resources.
+Housing affordability remains a challenge worldwide due to the growing privatisation of property, increased land speculation and the global financial crisis, among other reasons that stretched land and housing resources.
 The challenge is especially severe in Asian cities.
-Due to a lack of affordable housing alternatives, one third of Asian population live in slums.
-The Asian urban population is estimated to reach 3.4 billion (nearly double) in 2050 (UN Habitat 2011).
-However, population growth and infrastructure in urbanized areas do not always go hand in hand.
+Due to a lack of affordable housing alternatives, one-third of the Asian population lives in slums.
+The Asian urban population is estimated to reach 3.4 billion (nearly double) in 2050 (UN-Habitat 2011).
+However, population growth and infrastructure in urbanised areas do not always go hand in hand.
 Ghettos and squatters build up.
 Slums swell.
 Informal settlements bloat.
 In such situations, the main agenda of most developing country governments is not more than providing cost-effective affordable housing to satisfy the growing (citizens') demands/needs.
 This cost-effective agenda occurs in Malaysia too.
-As Goh et al. (2013) point out that most housing policies and programs in Malaysia are more focus on affordability rather that sustainability.
-This concept of cost effectiveness in building often implies the compromise of quality and functionality of its products.
+As Goh, Seow and Gog (2013) pointed out, most housing policies and programmes in Malaysia focus more on affordability rather than sustainability.
+This concept of cost-effectiveness in building often implies the compromise of quality and functionality of its products.

-The housing affordability challenge extends beyond mere cost, encompassing factors such as energy efficiency, neighborhood quality, open green public spaces, transportation costs, environmental concerns, and the density and quality of housing areas (Edwards and Turrent 2005; Mulliner et al. 2016; Perera and Lee 2021).
-Perera and Lee (2021) propose a relational perspective, asserting that housing affordability should be understood through the complex housing choices of households, where "housing is not an independent unit but connects with different spatial (neighborhoods and regions) and social scales (household and communities)" (p.316).
-All the above arguments point to broader affordability (sustainability) concepts.
+The housing affordability challenge extends beyond mere cost, encompassing factors such as energy efficiency, neighbourhood quality, open green public spaces, transportation costs, environmental concerns, and the density and quality of housing areas (Edwards and Turrent 2005; Mulliner, Malys and Maliene 2016; Perera and Lee 2021).
+Perera and Lee (2021) propose a relational perspective, asserting that housing affordability should be understood through the complex housing choices of households, where "housing is not an independent unit but connects with different spatial (neighbourhoods and regions) and social scales (household and communities)" (p.
+316).
+All the above arguments point to broader affordability concepts.

-Broader conceptualization of housing affordability which includes resource-efficient models of construction, technically feasible, economically viable, and pleasant living environment are vital in producing sustainable housing.
+A broader conceptualisation of housing affordability, which includes resource-efficient models of construction, technically feasible, economically viable, and pleasant living environments, is vital in producing sustainable housing.
 Edwards and Turrent (2005) contend that factors such as the construction, design and type of housing, mixture of tenure, energy use and environmental impact are critical to the long-term quality of life and sustainability of its inhabitants.
 In line with this, the intricate relationships of the above factors made many scholars agree that sustainability and affordability are compatible and not mutually exclusive goals (Kibert et al. 2009; Nottingham 2010; Robertson 2016).
 The concept of sustainable affordable housing development should embrace the responsibility of contemporary society for the quality of life of today's generation with the obligation of preserving resources in ensuring future populations also have the opportunity to experience a good quality of life (Edwards and Turrent 2005; Chiu 2004; United Nations 1987).

 In Malaysia, the government introduced sustainability concepts in housing projects aligned with the Sustainable Development Goals and the Construction Industry Master Plan (CIMP) 2006-2015, offering guidelines on sustainable practices.
-However, the implementation has been sluggish (Goh et al., 2013; Switchasia, 2019).
+However, the implementation has been sluggish (Goh, Seow and Gog 2013; Switchasia 2019).
 Challenges include high costs, insufficient incentives, limited public awareness, and inadequate commitment from professionals and the government.
-Additionally, there's a lack of collaboration between the government and private institutions, scarcity of expertise, and a shortage of locally produced green technology, hindering progress in sustainable housing (Goh et al., 2013).
+Additionally, there is a lack of collaboration between the government and private institutions, a scarcity of expertise, and a shortage of locally produced green technology, hindering progress in sustainable housing (Goh, Seow and Gog 2013).